ScriptSage-lang/ScriptSage-lang/README.md

 <p align="center">
-  Made with ❤️ in Tornto
+  Made with ❤️ in Development World
 </p>

 -----